✓ Updated May 2026

 Kayaking Through Oleta River State Park

-natureEscape the city bustle with a paddle through the mangrove tunnels of Oleta River State Park, Miami's largest urban park.
-Keep an eye out for diverse birdlife and marine creatures in this serene natural oasis.
-Renting a kayak or paddleboard offers an intimate way to connect with South Florida's coastal ecosystem.
+natureEscape the urban bustle with a paddle through the mangrove tunnels of Oleta River State Park, Miami's largest urban park.
+Rent a kayak or paddleboard and explore the calm waters, keeping an eye out for diverse birdlife and marine creatures; early mornings offer the best chance for wildlife sightings and a peaceful experience.

 Exploring the Vizcaya Museum & Gardens